zyme/pdm-backend/README.md

-# Health Data Manager - Backend Server
+# Patient Data Manager - Backend Server

 ## About

-This project is the backend for the Health Data Manager.
+This project is the backend for the Patient Data Manager.

 ## Quick Start